bainsy88/Ibm-Containers-Labs-Denmark/2-Running-Docker-Images-in-IBM-Containers.md

   Pushing tag for rev [2409eb7b9e8c] on {https://registry.eu-gb.bluemix.net/v1/repositories/ibm_containers_demo_eu/lets-chat/tags/latest}
   ```

-   Now your images are up in the cloud, in your hosted registry, and ready to run on Bluemix!
-But first, take a moment to understand what is inside the images you just pushed!
+   Now your images are up in the cloud, in your hosted registry, and ready to run on Bluemix.

 ## Task 2: Verify security vulnerabilities

 One of the fundamental aspects of Docker containers is reuse and the ability to base your images on top of other images.
 Think of it as inheritance for infrastructure!
 But with that comes some heavy responsibility to understand what code you are running on top of and what code you are bringing into your infrastructure through a `docker pull`.

 To solve this issue, IBM Containers provides **Vulnerability Advisor** (VA), a pre-integrated security scanning tool that will alert you of vulnerable images and can even be configured to prevent deployment of those images.
-VA can scan any image, regardless of the source, before you deploy a live container from that image  For now, you will look over the vulnerability assessment of the images you just pushed.
+VA can scan any image, regardless of the source, before you deploy a live container from that image.
+For now, you will look over the vulnerability assessment of the images you just pushed.

-1. Go to the [Bluemix Catalog](https://console.eu-gb.bluemix.net/catalog) and click on **CONTAINERS**.
+1. Go to the [Bluemix Catalog](https://console.eu-gb.bluemix.net/catalog) and click on **Containers**.

   ![catalog](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/7-catalog.jpg)

-2. Click on the purple icon for **Let's Chat**.
-This is the Let's Chat image that you pulled from the public DockerHub registry, tagged with your namespace, and pushed into your private registry.
+2. Click on the purple icon for `lets-chat`.
+This is the Let's Chat image that you pulled from the public Docker Hub registry, tagged with your namespace, and pushed into your private registry.

-  You will see a pop-up with the vulnerability assessment shown inline.
+  You will see a new page with the vulnerability assessment shown inline.
 This is a red/yellow/green scale.
 Your Let's Chat image has a yellow status of **Deploy with Caution**.

   ![letschat](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/8-va-lets-chat.jpg)

-3. Click on the **View report** to see the vulnerability assessment in full detail.
+3. Click on **View report** to see the vulnerability assessment in full detail.

-  For example the *Vulnerable Packages* tab shows you the number of packages scanned, the number of vulnerable packages present in your image, and the number of relevant security notices attached to any of those vulnerable packages.
+  The *Vulnerable Packages* tab shows you the number of packages scanned, the number of vulnerable packages present in your image, and the number of relevant security notices attached to any of those vulnerable packages.
   You can see that some of the packages are vulnerable.

   ![imagedetail](https://github.com/bainsy88/containers-denmark/raw/master/screenshots/9-va-lets-chat-details.jpg)